These principles are critical to [mobile]. A set of general top level needs for mobile users.

 Users are not tied to their desks.
 Information must be geographically relevant, contextual and simple to understand on the move, or in unfamiliar surroundings.

-Typing on mobile is error prone and fiddly.
+Typing on mobile devices is error-prone and fiddly.
 Use smart defaults and input helpers.

 Extraneous UI can cause cognitive overload and lessen focus.
 Good design is reductive.